 If your travel pack has a detachable day pack when the pack is on your back make sure it’s clipped off.
 It’ll make you too top-heavy and is likely to whack somebody in the face if you turn around abruptly.
 Instead, carry the day pack by the top handle or clip it onto the front of your harness – by the shoulder straps.

 Pack heavy stuff in the middle of the pack

 A well-balanced pack will allow your harness to do what it’s meant to, and that is to distribute 80% of the weight to the strongest part of the body – your hips.
-The last thing you want is for your pack to me hanging off your shoulders – this will be uncomfortable over time and may lead to an injury, or lots of cussing!
-By placing heavy gear in the middle of your pack you prevent it from being top or bottom heavy.
+The last thing you want is for your pack to be hanging off your shoulders – this will be uncomfortable over time and may lead to an injury, or lots of cussing!
+By placing heavy gear in the middle of your pack you prevent it from being top or bottom-heavy.